Black Bean Salsa -Oklahoma Caviar!

 Mr. Wonderful and I made this last night while waiting for baby-back ribs to slow-cook in the oven.
 By the time the ribs were done, we weren’t very hungry.

 Why, you ask?

 Because we ate half a bowl of this stuff.

 I love this recipe.
 This recipe incorporates many healthy veggies and beans into one magnificent salsa.
+It’s a tough toss-up with our family between this and the Coral Snake Salsa (recipe-click here) that we also adore.
 My daughter Tori would never eat one of these ingredients alone, but in this dip, she snarfs multiple vegetables down and loves them.